tommeagher/pycar14/takehome/README.md

 http://pymotw.com/2/contents.html

 ##Support
 Want advice on debugging?
 This blog post on two young girls learning to code is a very cool introduction to [how to debug a program](http://vocamus.net/dave/?p=1632).
+There's also a good post [on thinking about debugging programs](http://p5js.org/tutorials/debugging/) in general from the community behind p5.js.
+And we have this [cheatsheet for how to read your Python error messages](https://github.com/ireapps/pycar/tree/master/debug/DebugginginPython.pdf).

 As we said in the class, with this mini boot camp, you get a lifetime support guarantee [from us](../CONTRIBUTORS.md) & [PythonJournos](https://groups.google.com/forum/#!forum/PythonJournos)